sebGilR/private-events/README.md

 # Private Events - Rails

 > Private Events is a project created to practice Rails associations.
-The app includes user creation and login, event creation and attending events.
+The app includes user creation and login, event creation, and attending events.

 ## Models created